docksal/docksal/docs/content/service/web/settings.md

 ### Nginx Advanced Settings {#nginx-settings}

-The following settings files in the project codebase can be used to override default Apache settings.
+The following settings files in the project codebase can be used to override default Nginx settings.

 Use `.docksal/etc/nginx/vhost-overrides.conf` to override the default virtual host configuration: